 Essay Questions (100 – 300 words):

-What does Inuit-led conservation advocacy mean to you, and how will your education and degree program support your goals in this area?
+- What does Inuit-led conservation advocacy mean to you?
+How will your education and degree program support your role in Inuit-led conservation advocacy?

-Caleb Scholars have access to supplemental funding that can support travel, paid internships, conference attendance, equipment for classes or research, community presentations, and more.
-How might you use this funding if you were a Caleb Scholar?
+- Caleb Scholars Fellows have access to supplemental funding to support travel, internships, conferences, equipment for classes or research, and other program-related activities.
+How do you plan to use this funding if selected as a Caleb Scholars Fellow?

 Expectations of Caleb Scholars: